verajosemanuel/SwimTheDataLake/content/post/2017-10-16-spanish-stopwords-for-tidytext-package.md

   - text mining
 ---

-As a clever friend of mine says, the main programming language, is not Java or Python but English.
+A clever friend of mine says: *the main programming language, is not Java or Python but English.*

 So, when you're searching for help, you'll be much successful if searching in english.
 The main docs are in english, and if the topic is a bit obscure or not mainstream, you'll be lucky if there's some documents even in english.
-Searching for spanish documentation can lead you to bad translation for the best, or none at all for the worst.
+Searching for spanish documentation can lead you to bad translation if unlucky, or none at all at worst.

-This issue is best known for all of us that had the opportunity of doing some text mining.
+This issue is best known for all of us that had been working sometimes mining text.
 As you surely know, for a proper text analytics, text must be stripped of "non informative" tokens.
-I refer to words like (in spanish): de, la, que.
+Words like (in spanish): *de, la, que* are not very informative for the common tasks.

-So, you started your Rstudio project, loaded tidytext library, and then, when reaching the point where you have a line like this:
+So, you started your Rstudio project, loaded tidytext library, and then, when reaching the point where you have to remove thast kind of words with a line like this:

 ```
 df_text <- my_spanish_text %>%